Input And output in Tcl

 puts "Hello $name"

-The gets command reads a line from a channel.
+command reads a line from a channel. $ ./hello.tclSample output of the script.

 Enter your name: Jan